Advocate for Afghan Refugees

 We help with rent for the first six months and provide basic grocery and household items.
 We also help the family get acquainted with aspects of living in the United States such as finding work, enrolling in school, making appointments and navigating the public transportation system.

-The Basilica has welcomed two families to Minnesota since early 2016 and is preparing to welcome a third family.
+The Basilica has welcomed twenty-two families to Minnesota since early 2016 and is preparing to welcome more.
 Read about the families here.

 Why are we working with Lutheran Social Services?